 In this environment, strategic investors have an opportunity to potentially capitalize on price dislocations through informed security selection.
 We also believe that diversifying exposure within the region and optimizing allocations within specific markets may help manage volatility during periods of market reform.

 SOE reforms have been underway for decades in China as the government sought to optimize efficiency in the public sector and mitigate financial risks.
 We expect this is likely to continue and could result in a growing tolerance for defaults, reaffirming the importance of monitoring the latest developments and limiting exposure to underperforming SOEs.

-The overall China dollar-bond market saw sharp volatility recently amid renewed questions about government support for SOEs.
-Going forward, we feel that it is imperative for Asia credit investors to utilize a rigorous, bottom-up research process that will identify high quality entities potentially better equipped to withstand any unexpected volatility.
+The overall China dollar bond market saw sharp volatility recently amid renewed questions about government support for SOEs.
+Going forward, we feel that it is imperative for Asia credit investors to utilize a rigorous, bottom‑up research process that will aim to identify high-quality entities that are potentially better equipped to withstand any unexpected volatility.

 This material is being furnished for general informational and/or marketing purposes only.
 The material does not constitute or undertake to give advice of any nature, including fiduciary investment advice, nor is it intended to serve as the primary basis for an investment decision.
 Prospective investors are recommended to seek independent legal, financial and tax advice before making any investment decision.
 T. Rowe Price group of companies including T. Rowe Price Associates, Inc. and/or its affiliates receive revenue from T. Rowe Price investment products and services.
 Past performance is not a reliable indicator of future performance.
 The value of an investment and any income from it can go down as well as up.
 Investors may get back less than the amount invested.